-Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Joint Undertaking.
-Proposals including entities established in countries the outside scope specified in the call/topic/action will be ineligible.
+Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Ioint Undertaking.
+Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.